 21st Century Racism: How Racism Shows Up Today: This module will explore the subtle and not-so-subtle ways that systemic racism affects everyday life in America.
 We will discuss issues that range from health disparities to the criminal justice system and the many ways in which racial inequity affects us all.

-Engaging in Active Antiracism: This module will feature an in-depth discussion of many of the major concepts of Ibram X. Kendi’s How to Be an Anti-Racist.
+Engaging in Active Antiracism: This module features an in-depth discussion of many of the major concepts of Ibram X. Kendi’s How to Be an Anti-Racist.
 Though it is not a prerequisite to have read the book previous to attending the module, for participants who have already read the book, there will be ample opportunity to begin and/or continue robust conversation on some of the more challenging topics.
-We will also examine how to use the concepts in our own personal anti-racist journeys.
+We also explore how to use the concepts in our own personal anti-racist journeys.

-Policy – What is it and how do we shape it?
-This module will explore the definition of policy and discuss how to recognize inequitable policies in our work-place and community.
-We will also examine ways to shape policy in our everyday lives.
+Policy: How Do We Shape It and How Does It Shape Us?: This module explores the definition of policy and discusses how to recognize inequitable policies in our work-place and community.
+We also examine ways to shape policy in our everyday lives.